 Fondue can be found in homes and restaurants all around Switzerland, but it is particularly popular in traditional or rural areas – both French and German-speaking regions.
-Though Swiss cheese fondue does not have a defined recipe – one frequent ingredient is to add Kirsch to the mix.
+Though Swiss cheese fondue does not have a defined recipe – one frequent ingredient is adding Kirsch to the mix.

 However, you may need to note down some of the finest kirsch substitutes in Fondue.
 Circumstances may arise, and you might find yourself stuck without Kirsch.
 So this is very promising.